shashwat1002/examTEX_team40/README.md

 # instructions to build the project.

+This assumes you have bash commands available

+For the build, `cmake` will be required.

+Get cmake for your distribution here from the downloads page: <https://cmake.org/download/>

 - `cd build` and then run `cmake ..`
 - and then run `cmake --build .`
 - these steps should lead to the executable in the `build` directory.